yousefmadani/Portfolio-Optimisation/README.md

 # Website Performance Optimization portfolio project

 The challenge is to optimize an online portfolio for speed!
-In particular, optimize the critical rendering path and make the page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course]
+In particular, optimize the critical rendering path and make the page render as quickly as possible by applying the techniques picked up in the [Critical Rendering Path course].
+The website was hosted on GitHub Pages.

 ## The project consists of manily 2 parts: